cansik/mesh-sequence-player/README.md

 # Mesh Sequence Player
 A simple mesh sequence player based on [open3d](https://github.com/intel-isl/Open3D).

+![person](readme/person_square.gif)

 It just loads all the mesh files and plays them back.
 The tool is intended for preview and visualisation purposes only.

-![person](readme/person_square.gif)
+Currently there is no support for multi-processing in open3d, so mesh loading takes some time.

 ### Installation
 To install the necessary packages, use the requirements file: